-3.5.15.
-STRATEGY TO ENSURE JOB SUSTAINABILITY
+3.5.16.
+STRATEGY TO ENSURE JOBSUSTAINABILITY

-The Municipality is in the process of engaging with the surrounding employment sectors i.e farmers to find way of ensuring that the community of Mkhambathini is also benefiting in terms of employment.
+The Municipality is in a process of engaging with the surrounding employment sectors i.e farmers to find way of ensuring that the community of Mkhambathini is also benefiting in terms of employment.
 The proposed metro will also assist in the increase number of sustainable jobs.

-3.5.16.
+3.5.17.
 GREEN JOB INITIATIVES

 The Municipality is engaging with WESSA and uMngeni Water to facilitate the creation of Green Job initiatives.
 Due to limited budget, a business plan for funding has been developed.
-The Municipality is also looking at creating programmes that make pronouncement of Green Job Intiatives that will enhance job creation within the municiplaity.